xavier-chartrand/AZMP/README.md

 Raw 3D acceleration and auxiliary datasets are archived on Science HPCR clusters (https://science.gc.ca/site/science/en) and are available upon request.

-Control for quality is done following a standard procedure for in-situ surface wave data detailed in the Manual for Real-Time Quality Control of In-Situ Surface Wave Data (https://ioos.noaa.gov/ioos-in-action/wave-data/).
+Control for quality is done following a standard procedure for in situ surface wave data detailed in the Manual for Real-Time Quality Control of In-Situ Surface Wave Data (https://ioos.noaa.gov/ioos-in-action/wave-data/).

 For further details, please refer to Matte et. al. (2025): A benchmark dataset of water levels and waves for SWOT validation in the St. Lawrence Estuary and Saguenay Fjord, Quebec, Canada

+(/* INCLUDE URL ONCE PUBLISHED */)